laguiar/dca-optimizer/README.md

 - **WEIGHT**: The current asset weights distance from its target is used to determine the DCA distribution. _(Assets with same target might get different results)_
 - **TARGET**: The asset targets of the _"selected in"_ assets is used to determine the DCA distribution. _(Assets with same target will get the same result)_
+- **PORTFOLIO**: All assets will be invested, but over-weighted assets will have its target reduced and the different is distributed among all under-target assets.

 ### Payload example